Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication

 The pith

-Placing SLH-DSA in the TLS server leaf certificate produces orders-of-magnitude higher handshake latency and server compute costs than restricting it to upper hierarchy layers.
+Placing SLH-DSA in the server leaf certificate of a post-quantum TLS hierarchy increases handshake latency and server compute by orders of magnitude.

 A machine-rendered reading of the paper's core claim, the machinery that carries it, and where it could break.